samueltardieu/recoverjpeg/doc/remove-duplicates.md

 # DESCRIPTION

 Removes duplicates of the same file in the current directory if *-f* is given.
-If *-f* is not given, duplicate will be identified twice (once in every direction).
+If *-f* is not given, duplicates will be identified.

 # OPTIONS